How to find a licensed electrician featured image

 An electrician is an individual tradesman, and an electrical contractor is a business person or company that employs electricians.

-What is the function of electrical contractors?
+What is the function of a licensed electrician?

-Electrical contractors are responsible for installing, maintaining, and repairing electrical systems
+Electricians are responsible for installing, maintaining, and repairing electrical systems

 Do electrical engineers write code?